 It’s the same with copywriting.
 This is a craft.
 There are beats to hit.
 There are notes to score.
 There are techniques that bring sales, there is laddering up to a higher brand message, there are rules that take years to learn and hone.
 Without these, readers are going to feel something’s off.
 They’re going to know this isn’t a world class brand or company they’re listening to.
 When that happens, everything suffers – your sales, your brand, and you.

-In a world where getting peoples' attention has never been more competitive, not investing in content quality is a recipe for disaster.
+In a world where getting peoples' attention has never been more competitive, not investing in quality content is a recipe for disaster.

 Do you do creative strategy?